kubeshop/testkube/docs/tests-running.md

 Use following command to get test execution details:
 $ kubectl testkube tests execution 615d7e1ab046f8fbd3d955d6

-Script execution completed in 595ms
+Test execution completed in 595ms
 ```

 As we can see command will wait until test execution completes with error or success